Gumpy-Q/MALscrap-suite/README.md

 * [PySimpleGUI](https://pysimplegui.readthedocs.io/en/latest/#install)

 # MyAnalizer
-Want to visualize the data you have just scraped ?
+Want to visualize the juicy data you have just scraped ?
 Here it is !
+AS for now this scripts can draw 3 kind of plots:
+* Evolution of production (year & season)
+* Source material of anime production
+* Length of anime aired (New production & Production continuing release)

 ### Example of results